-You just did a tour in South America, you’re doing those Grand Funk shows all the time and now you’re in Europe with ESP.
-That sounds quite complicated schedule “laughs”
+You just did a tour in South America, you’re doing those Grand Funk shows all the time, and now you’re in Europe with ESP.
+That sounds quite complicated schedule “laughs.”

 Right, I mean, what happened was I knew that in between some of the gigs with Grand Funk I could go to South America which was a commitment that I, I was supposed to do Chile in December and that got pushed from on and then Argentina, the guy always wanted me to do something with him, Sebastian Gava.
 He’s very much like a Paul Stanley in 1991.
-He’s a talented guy and he’s a nice guy too and so I was able to put that together you know, a whole week and a half.
+He’s a talented guy, and he’s a nice guy too, and so I was able to put that together you know, a whole week and a half.
 I didn’t know the time would be so close to us going to Europe but this was the only window of opportunity for Eric and I especially because of Eric’s schedule, KISS recording and Gene was going to be busy too.
 So it was easy for him to say, okay I’m going to do these shows.
 So did I want this schedule to be like this?
 No, but I had no choice.

-In a way it’s a curse as well.
+In a way, it’s a curse as well.
 Because people are… you always HAVE to play that stuff, you know?

 Yeah, but I enjoy it because it’s not overplayed by anybody then and I can put my signature sound on it.
 You should see the reaction I get from those songs you know.
-So as much as I love playing with ESP I know when I go solo as long as I’m playing that stuff I go over really well.
+So as much as I love playing with ESP, I know when I go solo as long as I’m playing that stuff I go over really well.

 Like you already mentioned there’s a list of great guests on BK3 album.
-How it was the work with Nick Simmons on track “Hand of the King” and how much Gene had to do with it that Nick ended up in the album?
+How was it the work with Nick Simmons on track “Hand of the King” and how much Gene had to do with it that Nick ended up in the album?

 I was going to ask Nick to be on the record.
 I was going to ask Gene if it was okay for him and Gene actually before I even asked him said, “How about my son Nick?” you know, it was like one of those which is smart of Gene.
 I mean he knows that I was going to be recording professionally using nice studios.
-It would be a good experience then to work with someone with my experience and he is.
+It would be a good experience than to work with someone with my experience and he is.
 He was very, as we say in America, green you know.
 I mean he didn’t have a lot of knowledge of how to record.
-So working with my producer and I, it was great for Nick and to see him go from being kind of nervous at first and not getting a great performance very first time.
-By the end of that day we had a great performance and then he even sang it one more time when we were going to do the armies, he said “I can sing it better now” and so he did.
+So working with my producer and me, it was great for Nick and to see him go from being kind of nervous at first and not getting a great performance very first time.
+By the end of that day we had a great performance, and then he even sang it one more time when we were going to do the armies, he said “I can sing it better now,” and so he did.

-At times it’s almost frightening to listen his singing because he sounds so much like young Gene…
+At times it’s almost frightening to listen to his singing because he sounds so much like young Gene…

-Eric introduced me to and actually he told me, Tobias told me that he met and e-mailed me years before and I didn’t really know who it was.
+Eric introduced me to, and actually he told me, Tobias told me that he met and e-mailed me years before and I didn’t really know who it was.
 So I was kind of like, well, keep in touch maybe, you know and then all of a sudden I hear this voice at a KISS Expo in Japan and Eric says, I go like, who is this?
 Why are they playing that?
-Oh that’s me with that Sammet guy.
-I said, he is great, Bruce you should use him on your record you know I mean, so.
-And then I came to see Edguy, he was touring in America and we got together.
+Oh, that’s me with that Sammet guy.
+I said he is great, Bruce you should use him on your record you know I mean, so.
+And then I came to see Edguy, he was touring in America, and we got together.
 I had a great song which I thought he could really sing well, which he did.
-And we wrote the lyrics and I’m very proud to have him on my record.
-He’s great and I hope to do some other things with him.
+And we wrote the lyrics, and I’m very proud to have him on my record.
+He’s great, and I hope to do some other things with him.

 There was one time when there was a little window where it was going to South America where he invited me and but then, with the Grand Funk gigs, I just couldn’t do it.
-It just didn’t work but I’d like to very much.
+It just didn’t work, but I’d like to very much.
 Everybody knows that including Tobias.